All Navigation and Instructions Provided, Luggage Transfers Included

 We take all the hassle out of walking by including all luggage transfers, organising and booking all accommodation, providing maps, GPS instructions, and recommending incredible iconic manors, estates, gardens, ancient sites and more to visit along the way.
 Walk through the Cotswolds along canals, rivers and meadows into our incredible towns and cities.

 Cotswolds Walking Self Guided Itinerary

 Day 1Moreton in Marsh, Batsford Arboretum

-Guests arrive at lunchtime by train from London Paddington into Moreton in Marsh, a 90 minute direct journey.
+Guests arrive at lunchtime into Moreton in Marsh, a 90 minute direct journey from London Paddington.
 Our guides will meet you at the station and settle you into your hotel.
 We give you a full and detailed briefing on the tour and set you off on an afternoon walk to Batsford’s impressive arboretum, one of the largest private tree collections in the country and a gentle introduction to the Cotswold landscape.

 Mileage: 6.5 miles

 Day 2Golden Stoned Chipping Campden, The Eccentric Hidcote Gardens

 Guests walk through the beautiful countryside, through Broad Campden, famous for its topiary, and onto to the historic market town of Chipping Campden, with its honey coloured medieval buildings and market hall, built on the back of the wool trade.
 Should guests want extra miles there are routes towards the stunning Hidcote Gardens and its eccentric series of American inspired ‘outdoor rooms’.
 Our route takes guests back to their hotel in Chipping Campden for the evening.